19 Chapter 19 – Trauma, Therapy, and Trauma Informed Care

 Introduction

-At the outset of this particular section, we want to apply a CONTENT TRIGGER WARNING since we are discussing issues associated with sexual violence.
+At the outset of this particular section, we want to note that since we are discussing issues associated with sexual violence, this chapter may be difficult.
 It will be especially important, if you are a survivor of assault yourself, if you love a survivor, or if you deeply feel the inherent injustices of gendered and/or sexual violence, that you take good care of yourself during this section’s reading and discussions (take lots of breaks, remember to prioritize hydration, good food, and sleep, talk to a friend/loved one if you need to, exercise, random dance parties, or gentle care of your body are all useful).

 This section will identify, though an historical lens, the development of rape culture.
 We seek to define and give rates of various forms of sexual violence, as well as offer important, emerging practices of response to survivors.
 As always, we view the complex issues of sexual trauma through an intersectional lens.